t1m41n4/airbyte-api-client/airbyte/README.md

 - Implemented keyword arguments for methods to allow optional parameters
 - Added list_sources method to list sources
 - Added create_source method to create a new source

+## New Changes:

+- Updated update_source method to accept **kwargs for additional parameters
+- Updated create_connection method to accept **kwargs for additional parameters
+- Simplified delete_connection by removing the explicit return type
+- Changed list_sources to use requests.get instead of self.get
+- Changed list_sources return type from dict to str
+- Changed create_source to use requests.post instead of self.post